Have you been injured in a motor vehicle accident?

 What if I can’t afford to hire a lawyer?
 Will you still take my case?

 The information provided on this website does not constitute legal advice and should not be construed as such.
 Moustarah & Company does not guarantee that this information is accurate or up to date.
-As a result, should you require legal advice, please contact a personal injury lawyer.
+As a result, should you require legal advice, please contact us at Moustarah & Company and speak with a personal injury lawyer.